curvenote/blog/content/blog/how-to-use-paperpile-with-curvenote.md

 **Step 1: Clone your Curvenote project locally**

 1. Install the Curvenote CLI with `npm install -g curvenote`, [detailed instructions are here](https://curvenote.com/docs/cli).
-2. You can either choose to work with your Markdown (`.md`) or Jupyter Notebook (`.ipynb`) files in GitHub or work with a GitHub repository locally.
-In this use-case, we clone a git repository.
+2. You can either choose to work with your Markdown (`.md`) or Jupyter Notebook (`.ipynb`) files [from an existing Curvenote project](https://curvenote.com/docs/web/tutorial-deploy-project) or work with a [GitHub repository locally](https://curvenote.com/docs/web/tutorial-deploy-local).
+In this use-case, we clone a git repository:

    ```shell
    git clone https://github.com/sakelariev/curvenote.git blog
    Cloning into 'blog'...
    ```

-3. Go to the folder that you have created using `cd <name_of_folder>`(`cd blog` in our example) and type `curvenote init` to create a local version of your copied project.
+3. Go to the folder that you have created using `cd <name_of_folder>`(`cd blog` in our example) and type `curvenote init` to create a local website of your project.

    ```{code-block} shell
    :linenos: